qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - It's recommended to configure billing limit when using cloud services, especially serverless.
 See also: [ServerlessHorrors](https://serverlesshorrors.com/)
 - Big endian and little endian in binary file and net packet.
 - Blurring in image may not be enough to remove text information.
 See [Depix](https://github.com/spipm/Depixelization_poc).
 Opaque covering can fully remove text information.
+- The current working directory can be changed by system call (`chdir`).
+It's not recommended to do that.
+- Windows limits command size to 32767 characters.
+[See also](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessw)[^windows_command_length_workaround]

+[^windows_command_length_workaround]: When such issue occurs, shortening the path of your project may workaround it.
+For example, put your project in `C:\p` instead of `C:\users\xxx\Documents\yyy\zzz` (the project path may appear many times in arguments so it can make a difference).
+The proper solution is to pass data to CLI program via file, not arguments, but that requires special support of the CLI program.